bsrwilliams/bsrwilliams/README.md

 ### Hello World! 👋
-I am a Computer Sicence Graduate currently training to be a Java Developer Consultant.
+I am a Software Engineer at a Consulting company in the Public and Government Sector.
 In my spare time I enjoy developing my skills through personal projects and keeping active by going to the gym.

 #### Technologies used
 | Technology | Skill |